minecraftforum/rules-archive/README.markdown

 * add support for duplicate titles; possibly use the h1 parent in the ID, something link #servers:posting_restrictions
 * glossary?
+* security? maybe like, fake encryption on the URL string? but this is open source so that's like something dumb...

 # Group Flash Embed